amdw/jianjin/README.md

 ## Local computer

 For development or personal local use, you can run Jianjin on your own computer; this is probably the easiest way to try it out.
-In order to do this, you need to do the following:
+(The following instructions assume a Unix-like environment, such as Linux or Mac OS X. There's no reason it shouldn't be possible to run this on Windows as well by similar means, but I haven't tried it.)

 * Install Python and virtualenv as described in [this guide](http://install.python-guide.org/)
 * Install the Heroku toolbelt as described in [this guide](https://devcenter.heroku.com/articles/getting-started-with-python#local-workstation-setup)